Blueprint-Marketing-llc/webdataconnector/ref/api_ref.md

                         <div class="tsd-signature tsd-kind-icon">joins: array</div>
                         <div class="tsd-comment tsd-typography">
                             <div class="lead">
-                                <p>An array of join objects which defines the order of the tables and the join type.
+                                <p>An array of join objects which specifies which objects to join and with which join type.
 Each join object takes the following form:</p>
 <pre>
 "joins": [{
     "left": {